aurelienmaury/galaxie/playbooks/roles/sqmail-server/README.md

 - Value "Maildir" it suppose to be the maildirname have been replace by {{ glx_sqmail_maildirname }} it store "Mailbox", {{ glx_sqmail_maildirname }} is use during "defaultdelivery" control file creation, like that glx_sqmail_control_defaultdelivery: "./{{ glx_sqmail_maildirname }}/"
 todo: HOSTNAME should store same value a control/me file

+run_qmqpd script:
+- Value "/var/qmail" have been replace by {{ glx_qmail_dir }}
+- Value "qmaild" it make reference to sqmail Daemon user have been replace by {{ glx_sqmail_ids.qmaild.uname }}, "conf-ids", "conf-users" and  "conf-groups" use the same method then the log script recive consitent informations.

+run_qmtpd script:
+- Value "/var/qmail" have been replace by {{ glx_qmail_dir }}
+- Value "qmaild" it make reference to sqmail Daemon user have been replace by {{ glx_sqmail_ids.qmaild.uname }}, "conf-ids", "conf-users" and  "conf-groups" use the same method then the log script recive consitent informations.

+run_qmtpsd script:
+- Value "/var/qmail" have been replace by {{ glx_qmail_dir }}
+- Value "qmaild" it make reference to sqmail Daemon user have been replace by {{ glx_sqmail_ids.qmaild.uname }}, "conf-ids", "conf-users" and  "conf-groups" use the same method then the log script recive consitent informations.

+run_send script:
+- Value "/var/qmail" have been replace by {{ glx_qmail_dir }}
+- Value "./Maildir/ have been replace by {{ glx_sqmail_control_defaultdelivery }}, exactelly same value as defaultdelivery control file.

+run_smtpd script:
+- Value "/var/qmail" have been replace by {{ glx_qmail_dir }}
+- Value "qmaild" it make reference to sqmail Daemon user have been replace by {{ glx_sqmail_ids.qmaild.uname }}, "conf-ids", "conf-users" and  "conf-groups" use the same method then the log script recive consitent informations.

+run_smtpsd script:
+- Value "/var/qmail" have been replace by {{ glx_qmail_dir }}
+- Value "qmaild" it make reference to sqmail Daemon user have been replace by {{ glx_sqmail_ids.qmaild.uname }}, "conf-ids", "conf-users" and  "conf-groups" use the same method then the log script recive consitent informations.

+run_smtpsub script:
+- Value "/var/qmail" have been replace by {{ glx_qmail_dir }}
+- Value "qmaild" it make reference to sqmail Daemon user have been replace by {{ glx_sqmail_ids.qmaild.uname }}, "conf-ids", "conf-users" and  "conf-groups" use the same method then the log script recive consitent informations.

+ssl.env file:
+SQMTLS it make reference to "sqmail TLS user" have been replace by NOFILES it make reference to "sqmail group for auxiliar files" have been replace by {{ glx_sqmail_groups.nofiles.gname }}
+QMAIL it make reference to "/var/qmail" directory have been replace by {{ glx_qmail_dir }}
 Role Variables
 --------------